 I like to say that in many areas the steelhead season is 8 to 9 months long and it starts in September and can end in May.
 The fall season starts with colder nights, cooling river temps, and rains that raise the river levels and trigger the steelhead to run,

-I split the fall into 3 times and I fish them all differently.
+I split the fall into three stages and I fish them all differently.

 The warmer water time is when the steelhead first enter the river until the river reaches about 50f.
 At this time, fall steelhead are aggressive, they can be spread out through the entire river, and they will eat just about everything.

 This time period runs from September to about early November.